 A concise section-by-section guide to writing a scientific paper, including examples and some links to further resources.

 This is a more general resource on academic writing from Purdue University.
 It has useful sections on; conciseness, paragraphs, using logic, and varying your sentences.

 Reference management software helps you store, organise, and correctly cite all your research information with ease.
 They include EndNote, Mendeley, & Zotero, all of which you can currently access for free.

-EndNote is a reference management tool that the University of Otago supports via the Library and ITS.
-Use it to organise your references, cite them in papers, upload and annotate PDFs, and automatically generate bibliographies - in the citation style of your choice.
+Use Endnote to organise your references, cite them in papers, upload and annotate PDFs, and automatically generate bibliographies - in the citation style of your choice.

 EndNote is free for students and staff at Otago.